How to print and copy

 - Wireless printing can be configured to laptops running Windows XP, Windows Vista, Windows 7 and Macs running OS X 10.5 and later versions.

-- Currently, wireless printing cannot be configured to smart phones, tablets, Macs running OS X 10.4 and earlier or laptops running any other operating system not listed above (e.g. Linux).
+- Currently, wireless printing cannot be configured to smart phones, tablets, and some older operating systems.

 When printing or copying, the provisions of the Canadian Copyright Act (R.S.C.
 1985, c.C-42) and the Access Copyright License must be observed.
 The relevant restrictions are displayed prominently at each printer and photocopier.